Zilliqa/zq2/docs/fetching_blocks.md

 ## Phase 4

 This phase is similar to Phase 1 in terms of functionality.
 The main difference is that it starts not from the latest known block but from its oldest block in history; and it immediately switches to Phase 5 upon receiving a successful response (that links up from the starting block) for a single chain segment.

+A node enters this phase only during normal operations, when it encounters a block Proposal that is successfully handled normally.

 ## Phase 5